nuhb008/Vroom-Car-Rental-System/README.md

 - **Delete a Car**: View his/her own cars.

 ## Technologies Used
--**React**: Frontend library for building the user interface.
+- **React**: Frontend library for building the user interface.
--**Spring Boot**: Backend framework for handling business logic and APIs.
+- **Spring Boot**: Backend framework for handling business logic and APIs.
--**MySQL**: Database backend for storing and managing application data.
+- **MySQL**: Database backend for storing and managing application data.

 ## Prerequisites
-1.Node.js & npm installed.
+- Node.js & npm installed.
-2.Java Development Kit (JDK) installed (version 20).
+- Java Development Kit (JDK) installed (version 20).
-3.MySQL Server installed and configured.
+- MySQL Server installed and configured.
-4.An IDE like IntelliJ IDEA, Eclipse, or VS Code (optional but recommended).
+- An IDE like IntelliJ IDEA, Eclipse, or VS Code (optional but recommended).

 ## Installation
 1. Clone this repository: